-Appendix B: DFT parameters
+B DFT parameters

-The first principles calculations are performed using the density functional theory (DFT) [1, 2] within the generalized gradient approximation (GGA) for the exchange and correlation functional, employing the Perdew-Burke-Ernzerhof (PBE) parametrization [128].
-We employ the non-colinear spin-DFT formalism self-consistently with fully relativistic j-dependent ONCV (Optimized Norm-Conserving Vanderbilt) pseudopotential [99].
-The Quantum ESPRESSO (QE) package [3, 4] was used, with a plane waves base configured with a given cut-off energy and the Brillouin zone sampled with a number of k-points (Monkhorst-Pack grid) so that the total energy converged within the meV scale (see Table VI).
-The ONCV pseudopotentials compatible with Quantum ESPRESSO package are available in the repository [109].
-The vacuum space in two-dimensional materials was set to 15 A. Atomic structures were optimized with a criterion that requires the force on each atom being less than 0.01 eV/Å. Additional parameters used in our simulations including QE input and output files can be found in the Examples folder of the code repository [89].
+The first principles calculations are performed using the density functional theory (DFT) [1, 2] within the generalized gradient approximation (GGA) for the exchange and correlation functional, employing the Perdew-Burke-Ernzerhof (PBE) parametrization [125].
+We employ the non-colinear spin-DFT formalism self-consistently with fully relativistic j-dependent ONCV (Optimized Norm-Conserving Vanderbilt) pseudopotential [98].
+The Quantum ESPRESSO (QE) package [3,4] was used, with a plane waves base configured with a given cut-off energy and the Brillouin zone sampled with several k-points (Monkhorst-Pack grid) so that the total energy converged within the meV scale (see Table 6).
+The ONCV pseudopotentials compatible with the Quantum ESPRESSO package are available in the repository [107].
+The vacuum space in two-dimensional materials was set to 15 Å. Atomic structures were optimized with a criterion that requires the force on each atom to be less than 0.01 eV/Å. Additional parameters used in our simulations including QE input and output files can be found in the Examples folder of the code repository [88].